YetiForceCompany/ckeditor-image-to-base64/README.md

-Ckeditor image to base64 plugin for CKEditor 4
+ckeditor image to base64 plugin for CKEditor 4
 =================================

 Created by YetiForceCompany